- Advertisement -spot_img

 Use press releases sparingly

-If you are constantly sending out press releases it won’t have the impact you want as it has to be something that is truly newsworthy.
+If you are constantly sending out press releases it won’t have the impact you want as it has to be truly newsworthy.

 Ultimately, you are promoting your product or service, albeit in a subtle way, but there is no point trying to make a news story out of basic features or benefits attached to what you are selling.